niksseif/Interior-design-sample-page/README.md

 # Screen-Shot
 <img src="https://media.giphy.com/media/z2ZRBldaN0QUCJTGhf/giphy.gif"></img><br>

-##Please star this project if you decide to use this project.
+## Please star this project if you decide to use it.